sumitsharma01/BrainInspiredAI/README.md

 - Execution Layer: An "action network" to simulate brain’s motor output (code execution, planning).

 - Learning Guide: Step-by-step documentation, starting from theory → simple examples → full architecture.

+🚀 First Milestone would be:

+- Create a minimal prototype:

+- Input: A reasoning question.

+- Model: A network with a "thinking loop" (iterative reasoning like a brain).

+- Output: A grounded answer with reasoning trace.

+- Add documentation explaining brain-inspired principles behind the design.

+🔧 Technologies to use

+- PyTorch for custom networks.

+- LangChain / LlamaIndex (to integrate LLMs).

+- Neuro-Symbolic Logic for reasoning.

+- OpenAI / HuggingFace models as base layers.

+- ReAct-style thinking loops or custom memory modules.